Frequently Asked Questions from Accepted and Enrolled Students

 Q: How can I get in touch with an advisor?

 A: College of Arts & Sciences (570) 941-6323

 A: Kania School of Management (570) 941-6100 or firstname.lastname@example.org

 A: Panuska College of Professional Studies (570) 941-6390 or email@example.com

 Q: Are there placement exams that I need to take before classes start?

-A: Placement tests take place during Summer Orientation in June.
+A: Placement tests take place during Summer Orientation.
 Your advisor will work with you on which ones you need to take.
 See the "Orientation" section of this page for more information on Orientation.